KRMalaGrino/se_project_todo-app/README.md

 ## Functionality & Technology

 This project was heavily focused on javascript using refactoring , classes and import & export statements .
-All code was already written for us before hand .
-We had an individual file path for each individual class .
+With individual file paths for each individual class .
 The code ended up being much more organized than the beginning of the project .

 ## Pictures, GIFs, & screenshots